IAN EMBERSON: Books

 • Steve Sneyd: A Mile Beyond the Bus - More info

-• Simon Fletcher: The Cherry Trees of Wyre - More info
+• Simon Fletcher: The Cherry Trees of Wyre - shortly to appear as an E book.

 • He has also provided the endpapers for In the Smoke of the Sagebrush - a novel by Magdalena Chávez; and Paul Sutherland's Seven Earth Odes.